joeycarr/ulam/README.md

 # Ulam

+Ulam is a toy generative design tool for running cellular automata and creating pretty outputs.
 The goal of this project is to create a small command line tool that will be convenient to work with.

 ```